Versatile Vegan Chili with Charred Veggies and Beans

 Ingredients

-• 1-3 tsp homemade chili powder (Go to Recipe)
+• 1-3 tsp homemade chili powder (optional) (Go to Recipe or see notes for easy sub.)

 • 1/4 cup homemade tomato chile paste